-- 4.1.1 The surveys undertaken in 2014-15, 2019 and 2022 indicate that elements that contribute to Cartmel's unique character (significance) are being eroded through inappropriate development, potentially placing the conservation area at risk.
-The harm caused by removal of architectural features is permanent, resulting in loss of historic authenticity.
+- 4.1.1 The surveys undertaken in 2014-15, 2019 and 2022 indicate that elements that contribute to Cartmel's unique character (significance) are being eroded through inappropriate development.
+The harm caused by removal of historic architectural features is permanent, resulting in a loss of authenticity.
 This also has a cumulative visual impact, and can weaken special character dramatically. - 4.1.2 The conservation area character appraisal identifies the removal of render from the face of buildings to expose a rubble surface, which was never intended to be seen.
 The appraisal notes this damaging trend is undermining the character and appearance of the conservation area.
 Historic photographs of Cartmel illustrate that uniformity was provided through a rendered finish, known as wet dash or harling.
 This would have been applied to protect the buildings from water ingress and to cover the rubble surface.
-The loss of traditional render finishes and exposure of rubble stone causes a visual incongruity between buildings, particularly where these are attached, and also causes potential maintenance issues.
-Removal of render will likely constitute development and may require planning permission.
+The loss of traditional render finishes and exposure of rubble stone causes a visual incongruity between buildings, particularly where these are attached, and causes potential maintenance issues.
+Removal of render will likely constitute development and may require planning permission. - 4.1.3 The photograph below taken in 1929 illustrates the uniformity provided by render, sash windows, uniform size window and door openings, and chimneys, which contribute to the conservation area's special interest.
+Loss of these features erodes the character of Cartmel conservation area.